-When jumpers who are thinking of downsizing talk to a Coach 2 or SSE, the first question that should be asked is, "Why do you want to downsize?"
+When jumpers who are thinking of downsizing talk to a Coach 2 or SSE, the first question that should be asked is, "Why do you want to downsize?".
 You'd be surprised at how many people don't know how to answer this question.

-- 1) Consider the reasons you might give: - a) Is it because other people tell you that you're ready to downsize? - b) Are you in a hurry to downsize so you can eventually learn to swoop? - c) And, let's be honest here ... do you want to look "cool" under a smaller, faster canopy? - d) Have you maximized the full potential of your current canopy? - e) Now ask yourself: Are your reasons appropriate? - 2) Do you understand which performance factors will change with a new canopy? - 3) Do you have enough experience (see all the discussions above and can you perform all the canopy skills outlined in SCE A & B) with the current canopy you are flying? - 4) Can you comfortably land your current canopy in conditions that are less than ideal? - 5) Have you asked advice from a credible canopy coach / instructor?
+Consider the reasons you might give:

+- Is it because other people tell you that you're ready to downsize? - Are you in a hurry to downsize so you can eventually learn to swoop? - c) And, let's be honest here... do you want to look "cool" under a smaller, faster canopy? - Have you maximized the full potential of your current canopy? - e) Now ask yourself: Are your reasons appropriate?

+Do you understand which performance factors will change with a new canopy?

+- Do you have enough experience with the current canopy you are flying?
+(See all the • discussions above and can you perform all the canopy skills outlined in SCE A & B?) - Can you comfortably land your current canopy in conditions that are less than ideal? - Have you asked advice from a credible canopy coach/instructor?

-CONSIDERATIONS FOR WHEN NOVICES WANT TO BUY THEIR OWN GEAR
+CONSIDERATIONS WHEN NOVICES WANT TO BUY GEAR